MultiTool/VennMesh/README.md

 VennoMesh
 =========

 Coming soon.
-VennoMesh is a test simulation of a mesh routing protocol intended to work at planetary scale.
+VennWorld is a test simulation of a mesh routing protocol intended to work at planetary scale.